-Figure 4.44: Commercial Infill Conditions
+Figure 4.43: Commercial Infill Conditions

 Historic commercial buildings in the Munn Park Historic District and a portion of the South Florida Avenue commercial corridor are grouped together along the block face to create a unique set of physical conditions.
 As some of the City's earliest commercial structures, these buildings reflect a contiguous "street wall" along the block face.
 Over time, the consistency of this development pattern may change due to a structure being demolished or lost to some other event.
 The loss of a structure along the block face creates a type of visual "missing tooth" condition.
 This vacant parcel presents an opportunity for a small-scale commercial or multi-use development that would fill in an otherwise prominent void along the block face.
-Commercial infill on historic blocks should re-establish the consistency of the street wall and be compatible with the scale, massing and character of adjacent structures on either side.
+Commercial infill on historic blocks should re-establish the consistency of the street wall and reflect compatible scale, proportions, and massing with adjacent structures.